XaloraAI/eliza-plugin-Xalora-mesh/README.md

-# Heurist Mesh Plugin for elizaOS
+# XaloraMesh Plugin for elizaOS

-This plugin integrates the Heurist Mesh Agent services into elizaOS, providing access to specialized Web3 tools and blockchain analysis capabilities.
+This plugin integrates the XaloraMesh Agent services into elizaOS, providing access to specialized Web3 tools and blockchain analysis capabilities.

 ## Development